What is shingles?

 Prevention and Risk Factors

-- Shingles Transmission (Centers for Disease Control and Prevention) Available in Spanish
+- Shingles Transmission (Centers for Disease Control and Prevention) Also in Spanish

-- Shingles Vaccination: What You Need to Know (Centers for Disease Control and Prevention)
+- What Everyone Should Know about Shingles Vaccine (Shingrix) (Centers for Disease Control and Prevention)

 Find an Expert

 - Find a Dermatologist (American Academy of Dermatology)

 - National Institute of Allergy and Infectious Diseases

 - National Institute of Neurological Disorders and Stroke Also in Spanish